InstagramScheduling

 Pro tip: Use Instagram Insights to analyze when your audience is most active.
 Go to Profile → Insights → Total followers → See all → Most active times.

-Instagram Insights analytics dashboard showing audience most active times by day and hour with peak engagement windows highlighted for optimal Reel scheduling at 7-9 AM, 12-1 PM, and 7-9 PM Use Instagram Insights to find your audience's most active times for optimal scheduling
+Instagram Insights analytics dashboard showing audience most active times by day and hour with peak engagement windows highlighted for optimal Reel scheduling at 7-9 AM, 12-1 PM, and 7-9 PM Use Instagram Insights to find your audience's most active times for optimal Reel scheduling

 Use smart scheduling tools to auto-select optimal times based on your audience's past engagement.

-Instagram Scheduling Best Practices
+Instagram Reels Best Practices

-1. Post 4-7 Times Per Week
+1. Post 3-5 Reels Per Week

 Recommended schedule: